 Ingredients

 - The star of the show is fresh rhubarb.
 You’ll need 4–6 stalks, depending on the size of each stalk.
+Have extra after making this?
+Try this Old Fashioned Rhubarb Crumble next!

 - The shortbread crust is buttery and flaky.
 We’ll use flour and butter to create the flakiness, and powdered sugar to sweeten it.

 - The filling is made of sugar, eggs, flour, and cornstarch.
 It creates a sweet custard that complements that tart rhubarb nicely.
+The cornstarch is not true to the “original” recipe, but I found it needs a bit of it for the filling to firm up nicely.

-Press the dough into an 8×8-inch baking dish, and bake for 15 minutes at 350°F.
+- Pat it into an 8×8-inch dish and bake for 15 minutes at 350°F.

-While the crust is baking, chop the rhubarb into one-quarter inch pieces.
+- Chop the rhubarb into one-quarter inch pieces.

 Variations